cvs-health/testilo/README.md

 The first argument to `digest()` is a digester.
 In this example, it has been obtained from a file in the Testilo package, but it could be custom-made.

 The second argument to `digest()` is a scored report object.
-It may have been read from a JSON file and parsed, or may be a scored report output by `score()`.
+It may have been read from a JSON file and parsed, or may be a report scored by `score()`.

 The `digest()` function returns a promise resolved with a digest.
 The invoking module can further dispose of the digest as needed.